guomugong/RST/README.md

 After training, the model checkpoints will be saved in the `snapshot/` directory.

 ### 📦 Pretrained Models
-We also provide several pre-trained checkpoints for DRIVE dataset in the 'snapshot' folder.
+We also provide several pre-trained checkpoints for DRIVE dataset in the `snapshot/` folder.

 ## 🔍 Testing
 Once the training is complete, you can test the model on a different dataset using the following command: